Hercules (DC Comics): Pre-Crisis on Infinite Earths

 In other comics, Hercules is used as a foil to Superman.
-In these Silver Age books, Hercules usually appears as a giant, and frequently tests his strength with the Bible character Samson and another giant named Zha-Vam, to whom he granted strength, as well as with Superman.
+In these Silver Age books, Hercules usually appears as a giant, and frequently tests his strength with the Bible character Samson and Zha-Vam, another giant to whom he granted strength, as well as with Superman.
 In one story, he is transported to the 20th century by Lex Luthor, and, in the guise of reporter Roger Tate, falls in love with Lois Lane.
 He gains power from other gods and puts Superman into a 100-year sleep with the pipe of Apollo, saying that he will only revive Superman if Lois marries him.
 However, Venus realizes what has happened and wakes Superman up.
 After this, Hercules is tricked into flying back in time with the sandals of Mercury, and loses his memory of the events.

 Hercules Unbound

 In 1975, DC produced a comic book series titled Hercules Unbound, featuring the adventures of Hercules in a post-apocalyptic future.
-This Hercules looked different from the other DC interpretations - he had long black hair and no beard.
+This Hercules looks different from the other DC interpretations - he has long black hair and no beard.
 The series lasted 12 issues.

 It made use of characters and concepts, such as The Atomic Knights and the intelligent animals from Jack Kirby's Kamandi, the Last Boy on Earth series as an attempt to tie in some of the future series.
-There, this version of Hercules is chained to a rock outcropping in the Mediterranean.
+This version of Hercules is chained to a rock outcropping in the Mediterranean.
 He escapes and learns that in the centuries he had been chained by Ares, humans had not only made great scientific progress but also used that same science to destroy the human world by means of nuclear weapons.
 He wanders the world making friends along the way and battling monsters, mad gods, and warlords that threatened the remaining humans.
 It climaxed with him saving Olympus from the gods' evil duplicates and, having been deceived by Zeus, deciding to stay in the human world.
 It closed with him walking away into the night with his girlfriend Jenny.

-It was later hinted that this version of Hercules was actually part of a dream suffered by Gardner Grayle, but was later shown to have existed somewhere in the Multiverse and was eliminated during the Crisis on Infinite Earths.
+It is later hinted that this version of Hercules was actually part of a dream suffered by Gardner Grayle, but was later shown to have existed somewhere in the Multiverse and was eliminated during the Crisis on Infinite Earths.
 José Luis García-López drew the first six issues and Walt Simonson drew the remainder of the series.
 Wally Wood inked several issues.